-- It is usually just one or two woodpeckers that attack one’s abode, not a flock of them.
+- It was usually just one or two woodpeckers that attack one’s abode, not a flock of them.

-- There are a variety of motivations: looking for food, establishing a nest, or trying to attract a mate.
+- There were a variety of motivations: looking for food, establishing a nest, or trying to attract a mate.

-- There is no one guaranteed solution, but a list of possible ones— that may hinge on their motivation for pecking.
+- There was no one guaranteed solution, but a list of possible ones— that may hinge on their motivation for pecking.

 As a first step, I filled and painted the holes.

-I now make a daily walk around my home’s perimeter, scrutinizing it for the telltale signs of a woodpecker at work.
-I am now pleased to state that I have been woodpecker free for seven days.
+I made a daily walk around my home’s perimeter, scrutinizing it for the telltale signs of a woodpecker at work.
+I am was pleased to state that I had been woodpecker free for seven days.